bcc32/projecteuler-ocaml/README.md

 dune exec -- euler PROBLEM_NUMBER [-time]
 ```

-If passed the `-time` flag, the program will report the time taken to execute the solution code.
+If passed the `-time` flag, the program will report the time taken to execute
+the solution code.

+The `EULER_DEBUG` environment variable, when set to a non-empty string, will
+enable debug/progress printing in some solutions.